SammyStern1997/COVID-19-Vaccine-Time-Series-SI671-Final-Project/README.md

-# Time Series Analysis and Forecast Predictions for COVID-19 Vaccine Administrations
+# Time Series Analysis and Forecast Predictions: COVID-19 Vaccine Administrations

 This project aims to investigate the similarities and differences in COVID-19 vaccine roll-outs across 32 countries in the European Union and North America through
   - time-series decomposition